 This trope isn't about a character who becomes weird as a result of having magic powers.
 We are using the more recent, imaged meaning of queer here.
 Has nothing to do with someone who changes gender during superpower transformation sequence.

 - "Beautiful Queen" Leeron in Tengen Toppa Gurren Lagann, though it's not said outright that he's gay, it's heavily implied.
 He likes to help Yoko with her relationship problems while taunting the men.
 Not to mention after the Time Skip, he was singlehandedly responsible for starting his planet's industrial revolution.

-- Kuranosuke of Kuragehime might qualify, even though he's straight.
-He's a Wholesome Crossdresser who decides to teach a bunch of female Otaku to face the world.
+- Kuranosuke of Princess Jellyfish.
+He's a (straight) Wholesome Crossdresser who decides to teach a bunch of female Otaku to face the world.

 - Franz of Gankutsuou seems to have attained a sort of enlightenment through suffering from his unrequited love for his best friend, Albert.
 After his death, he becomes the indisputable moral compass of the show.

 - Nuriko of Fushigi Yuugi fame fits, even though he's bi.

 - Scott Pilgrim: